 Bake for 35-40 minutes.
 I always start checking on my cakes a couple of minutes early

-because they tend to be done a little faster than normal.
+because my oven tends to cook things a little faster than normal.

 Add all the icing ingredients in a saucepan and bring to a slow boil.